leventemo/lvnt/src/data/blog/_2025/stand-by.md

 * to be ready for action
 * to help somebody or be friends with them, even in difficult situations

-Clearly, it might refer to anything from "just standing there" to actually "doing something".
+Clearly, it may refer to anything from "just standing there" to actually "doing something".
 There is a reason it's so favoured and overused by people giving press conferences.